 Volume Controls and Capacitors

 For your capacitors, we are using 0.022uF but you can fiddle around with different values.
-A popular approach is to use 0.015uF in the neck position to achieve that “woman tone” people seem to rave about.
+A popular approach is to use 0.015uF in the neck position to achieve that “woman tone” when the tone control is rolled off.

 For 50s style wiring, as in this setup, the capacitor goes from the middle lug of the volume control diagonally across to the lower lug of the tone pot (from a bird’s eye point of view)